Yknot-BCS/yknot-wiki/about/crew-and-contractors.md

 <img width="359" alt="Screenshot 2022-12-08 at 14 28 22" src="https://user-images.githubusercontent.com/108277716/206446620-611b432e-fa78-4828-8cb2-7bbf33de396b.png">

-Alec Avierinos
-Alec is an experienced entrepreneur in the IT solutions industry.
+**Alec Avierinos** is an experienced entrepreneur in the IT solutions industry.
 He has co-founded multiple successful companies and has a track record of continuously renew his offering according to technological advances.
 Over 20 years experience, including  12 years as a tech entrepreneur of which 2 have been spent exclusively in blockchain technology.
 Currently focused on building DeFi business solutions in the blockchain ecosystem.